|View All Features|

 If you don’t have an effective strategy for capturing leads on mobile, you could be ignoring most of your potential buyers.

-Which lead generation solution will let you future-proof your marketing strategy and target those mobile users: OptinMonster or Sumo?
+The real question, then, is which lead generation solution will let you improve your marketing strategy and target those mobile users: OptinMonster or Sumo?

-Combined with OptinMonster’s MonsterEffects, including animations and sound effects, this is a powerful way to grab attention and convert mobile visitors.
+Combined with OptinMonster’s MonsterEffects, including animations and sound effects, you have an awesome way to grab attention and convert mobile visitors.

 Using OptinMonster’s mobile lead generation tools, Salt Strong was able to lift conversions 185% and gather 1,000 new leads every week.

 The Eczema Company also switched to OptinMonster for their mobile campaigns and now converts 13.76% of all mobile visitors.